Sustainable architecture

-Sustainable architecture is architecture that seeks to minimize the negative environmental impact of buildings through improved efficiency and moderation in the use of materials, energy, development space and the ecosystem at large.
-Sometimes, sustainable architecture will also focus on the social aspect of sustainability as well.
+Sustainable architecture is a branch of architecture that focuses on the design and construction of buildings according to environmental sustainability criteria, with the aim of minimizing their negative environmental impact by enhancing efficiency, reducing material and energy consumption, and minimizing the disturbance to the surrounding ecosystem.
+Sometimes, sustainable architecture may also focus on the social aspect of sustainability.
+Social sustainability concerns sustainable handling the everyday positive and negatives of running a business.
+This includes the impacts that the negatives and positives have on each individual. architecture relies on social sustainability to guide the topic towards its true goal.
 Sustainable architecture uses a conscious approach to energy and ecological conservation in the design of the built environment.

 The concept of sustainability, or ecological design, ensures that the use of current resources does not adversely affect future society's well-being or render it impossible to obtain resources for other uses in the long term.

 Background

 Shift from narrow to broader approach

 The term "sustainability" in relation to architecture has so far been mostly considered through the lens of building technology and its transformations.
 Going beyond the technical sphere of "green design", invention and expertise, some scholars are starting to position architecture within a much broader cultural framework of the human interrelationship with nature.
 Adopting this framework allows for tracing a rich history of cultural debates about humanity's relationship to nature and the environment, from the point of view of different historical and geographical contexts.